Save up to 57% with group discounts and get dedicated guest support.

 The Trafalgar Theatre seating plan will help you find the best seats in the theater.

-Available facilities: Bar, cloakroom, restrooms
+Available facilities: restrooms, cloakroom, Bar

-Accessibility: Wheelchair accessible, accessible toilets
+Accessibility: wheelchair accessible, Wheelchair accessible, accessible toilets

 The cost of the tickets starts from £31.25 and will vary depending on the type of seats you choose.